 I’m starting with a monument that has appeared in both of my Corsica novels: the Paoline Tower in Nonza on Cap Corse, the finger-like projection at the north end of the island.
 It’s often been described as “the island of the island” and has its own distinctive feel.
 The village of Nonza is on the rugged west coast.

 The Paoline Tower is situated at the highest point of the village, which it shares with a ruined castle, now an atmospheric restaurant in the summer.
 The tower was built in the mid-18th century and takes its name from Pasquale Paoli, the leader of Corsica’s short-lived republic.
-The island was owned by the city state of Genoa until it was sold to the French in 1768.
+The island was owned by the city state of Genoa until they ceded it to the French in 1768 against repayment of their huge debt incurred for France’s military help.
+The Genoese never had a realistic chance of repaying the debt.
 Paoli led the Corsicans in their struggle for independence against Genoa and then France.

 During the struggles, the Genoese hung onto the main coastal towns and operated a naval blockade.
 Other parts of the coast remained under the republic’s control.
 Paoli decided to build a watchtower at Nonza, which commanded a view over the strait up to the port of Saint-Florent.
 Unlike the round Genoese watchtowers, which dot the Corsican coast, the Paoline Tower is foursquare and built of grey-green stone.